 Myth 9: Women who spend a lot of time together will have their menstrual cycles sync up

 While period syncing is a popular belief that women will start menstruating on the same day every month after spending time together, it is difficult to prove.

 An initial study in the 1970s suggested that body chemicals called pheromones synchronised the cycles of women living together.

 However, further studies failed to support those findings and showed that they may instead be random events, and that synchronisation is more likely due to the laws of probability.

-Myth 10: Pre-menstrual syndrome (PMS) is all in your head
+Myth 10: Pre-menstrual syndrome (PMS), mood swings, and period pain is all just in your head

 Symptoms vary greatly among women and can include bloating, headaches, mood swings, sleep changes, and acne.

 "As many as 75% of women experience PMS," added Dr Liew.
 She added that it is degrading for anyone to dismiss the experience and period pain reported by a large minority of women, as well as prevent them from seeking relief from their symptoms.

 "Some women do require more emotional support from those around them during this time."